mhm-ufz/mHM/INSTALL.md

 `./mhm`

-note: one could automatically link the executably with the cmake code inside the git source directory which is not done for two reasons:
+note for the development of the cmake setup: one could automatically link the executable with the cmake code inside the git source directory which is not done for two reasons:
 1. it should never be commited, nothing should be build inside the source directory which we did not do by hand
 2. the directory where mHM is executed usually is not the source directory but the directory where you want to run your tests.
 In case of the test setup it is the same, usually it is not